 In 1933, Hitler came into power.
 Although Ascher was a baptized protestant, the Nazis classified him as a Jewish artist with a liberal political stance.
 He was banned from painting, exhibiting or selling his art works.

 After Hitler’s defeat, Ascher immediately returned to Berlin and visual art, but still avoided society.
-Initially, he rewrote a number of his previous nightmare art works with bright dots and strokes, presenting his version of pointillism to the world.
+Initially, he recreated a number of his previous nightmare art works with bright dots and strokes, presenting his version of pointillism to the world.
 Abandoning the figurative compositions of the Weimar Republic, the artist began to depict landscapes.
 His expressionist impulse was again manifested in dazzling colors and energetic strokes.

 In his lifetime, Fritz Ascher had only one big retrospective — in Berlin, in 1969, a few months before his death.
 In 1989, with the fall of the Berlin wall, the interest in more extensive research by such little-known expressionists as Ascher only began to increase.
 The exhibition of drawings and paintings at The Grey Art Gallery is the first in the United States to present his art works following the museums of Osnabrück, Berlin, Potsdam, and other German cities.